zense-dev/policy_hackathon/README.md

 2. Fully implement a live SMS Gateway
 3. A working admin console.
     Details will be shared with anyone who's interested

+How to install and run this application
+1. Apache and mysql should be installed
+2. Make a new database in mysql named "policy_hack"
+3. Import the file policy_hack.sql
+4. Go to application/config/database.php
+5. Change the database information there

+In case you need any help with this then do contact vikas.yadav@iiitb.org